wilsonify/wilsonify.github.io/content/recipes/SWEET CORN AND BLACKEYED PEA DIP198.md

 3 Mix in the pepper and tomato and everything else, stir, and taste.
 Easy.
 Add more lime juice

 or salt if you think it needs it.
-Serve this as a dip or over some greens for a fucking bomb-ass
+Serve this as a dip or over some greens for a  bomb-ass

 salad.